apache/openwhisk/docs/actions.md

 - Implementing the [runtime specification](actions-new.md)
 - Using the [ActionLoop engine](actions-actionloop.md) that provides a simplified path for building a new runtime.

+Follow the instructions in [Updating Action Language Runtimes](actions-update.md) for updating, removing or renaming runtime kinds or language families.

 ## The basics

 To use a function as an action, it must conform to the following: